 Do not call the ESL department, trying to get your results by telephone.
 You can receive your results from your teacher:

-- By GPC e-mail account, if you give your teacher your GPC e-mail address.
+- By PC e-mail account, if you give your teacher your PC e-mail address.

 - Posted in iCollege in the Gradebook